dzeke/ColoradoRiverCollaborate/LakeMeadWaterBankDivideInflow/ModelGuide/ModelGuide-LakeMeadWaterBank.md

 ### (iii) Protection elevation

 The Reclamation user decides the Lake Mead elevation/volume to protect against further drawdown.
-An elevation of 1,020 feet was defined in the Lower Basin Drought Contingency Plan (Figure 1, dark blue fill labeled Protect)(USBR, 2019).
+A default value of 1,020 feet (5.7 million acre-feet) is used because this level was specified in the Lower Basin Drought Contingency Plan (Figure 1, dark blue fill labeled Protect)(USBR, 2019).
 More recently there has been discussion to lower the protect elevation to 1,000 feet (Buschatzke et al., 2024).
+When lowering the Lake Mead protection elevation, the storage above the Protect Zone increases so that more of the starting reservoir storage is assigned to the other users as their initial available water.
 The model maintains the Protection elevation/volume because the Reclamation user is always assigned a share of inflow that exactly equals its share of evaporation.
 The protection volume is calculated from the Elevation-Area-Volume curve for Lake Mead.
 See worksheet *Mead-Elevation-Area*.

 ### (iv) Storage above Protect Zone

 This storage value is the Reservoir start storage (Cell C19) minus the Protection volume (Cell C20)(Figure 1, light and medium blue fills labeled Water Conservation Accounts and Public Pool).
-The Storage above the Protect Zone represents the active storage that can be assigned to other users (see Row 35).
+The Storage above the Protect Zone represents the active storage that can be assigned to other users as their initial available (see Row 35).

 ### (v) Water Conservation Program (ICS) Total Balance.